 ExpressVPN supports the OpenVPN protocol but also has its own superfast Lightway protocol.
 Both of these use 256-bit encryption which is extremely strong.
 No user activity is recorded, although the company does keep some metadata logs.
 It has several server locations in the Netherlands.
 Bandwidth is unlimited and speeds are among the most consistent we’ve ever recorded.
 Windows, Mac, and Android apps are all available, along with iOS and Linux.
 The company’s software also boasts a network lock, which prevents any traffic from leaking over your default IP address if the connection drops.

 - Gets around torrent tracker sites blocks without compromising privacy

 - Fast servers and reliable speeds

 - Best-in-class encryption

 - No logs kept

 - More expensive than overs

 GOOD ALL-ROUNDER:ExpressVPN is suitable for beginners and advanced users alike.
 It has a vast server network that is optimized for fast connections.
 Subscriptions include a 30-day money-back guarantee.

 Check out our full ExpressVPN review here.

-IPVanish is known for its huge selection of servers, a few in the Netherlands among them.
+IPVanish is known for its sizable network and lack of a connection limit.
+There are a few servers in the Netherlands to choose from.
 Traffic is encrypted with 256-bit AES, and no activity logs are stored.
 While not all the servers are as reliable as ExpressVPN, you’re sure to find a quick one with a bit of trial and error.
 Apps are available for Windows, Mac, and Android, among others.
 The OSX and Windows clients have kill switches, but not the Android version.